-- the alternator suddenly died one time and left me stranded in a remote area of washington state.
+- the alternator suddenly died and left me stranded in a remote area of washington state.

 - the car developed a strange, violent bucking that would occur at the most interesting and untimely moments, usually in front of a crowd of attractive girls. i spent a lot of time on car forums doing research and at the VW mechanic but it was months before the mechanic finally found a badly corroded and mostly broken wire at the distributor.